-- 2.4 The Borough of Copeland was one of six district areas that make up Cumbria; the third largest county in the UK by area, yet one of the most sparsely populated. - 2.5 Copeland is an area of extreme contrasts.
-It contains England's highest mountain (Scafell Pike) and its deepest lake (Wastwater), and two-thirds of the borough's 285 square miles sit in the Lake District National Park, a UNESCO World Heritage Site. - 2.6 Complementing the Lake District's outstanding beauty, Copeland hosts 80 kilometres of coastline, which, at St Bees Head, incorporates the only section of Heritage Coast in North West England. - 2.7 The borough has four main population centres Whitehaven, Egremont, Cleator Moor and Millom.
-Of Copeland's 67,170 residents, 38.6% live in urban areas while 61.4% live in rural areas.
-In terms of population, Copeland has a lower proportion of those aged under 64, compared to the national average. - 2.8 In March 2021, Copeland had 35,000 jobs in the local economy.
-Manufacturing accounts for the greatest proportion (33.3%), over 4 times the national average, largely as a result of the nuclear sector and its associated supply chain.
-Public administration, education and health accounts for a further 22.1%, followed by wholesale and retail (8.6%). - 2.9 The overall life expectancy at birth in Copeland is 78.8 years for men and 81.7 years for women; both significantly lower than the national average. - 2.10 The overall level of unemployment (Claimant Count) is below the national average (Copeland = 3.8%, GB = 5.5%).
-Unemployment among young adults (aged 18-24) is also below the national average (Copeland = 6.4%, GB = 7.2%).
+- 2.5 The Borough of Copeland was one of six district areas that make up Cumbria; the third largest county in the UK by area, yet one of the most sparsely populated. - 2.6 Copeland is an area of extreme contrasts.
+It contains England's highest mountain (Scafell Pike) and its deepest lake (Wastwater), and two-thirds of the borough's 285 square miles sit in the Lake District National Park, a UNESCO World Heritage Site. - 2.7 Complementing the Lake District's outstanding beauty, Copeland hosts 80 kilometres of coastline, which, at St Bees Head, incorporates the only section of Heritage Coast in North West England. - 2.8 The borough has four main population centres Whitehaven, Egremont, Cleator Moor and Millom.
+Of Copeland's 67,417 residents, 38.5% live in urban areas while 61.5% live in rural areas.
+In terms of population, Copeland has a lower proportion of those aged under 64, compared to the national average. - 2.9 In March 2022, Copeland had 33,000 jobs in the local economy.
+The sector with the highest proportion of enterprises in Copeland was agriculture, forestry and fishing with 23.9%, followed by accommodation and food services (12.0%) and construction (11.7%). - 2.10 The overall life expectancy at birth in Copeland is 77.2 years for men and 80.3 years for women; both significantly lower than the national average. - 2.11 The overall level of unemployment (Claimant Count) is below the national average (Copeland: 3.2%, GB: 4.2%).
+Unemployment among young adults (aged 18-24) was slightly lower than the national average (Copeland: 5.1%, GB: 5.2%).